NextCenturyCorporation/neon-dash/STEP_BY_STEP_INSTRUCTIONS.md

 ## V. Neon Deployment

+In the following instructions, you will deploy the Neon Server as a docker container.
+You may deploy the Neon Dashboard either as a [WAR in Apache Tomcat](#option-a-deploy-the-neon-dashboard-as-a-war-in-apache-tomcat) or as a [docker container](#option-b-deploy-the-neon-dashboard-as-a-docker-container).

 ### Option A: Deploy the Neon Dashboard as a WAR in Apache Tomcat

 #### 1. Install [Apache Tomcat](http://tomcat.apache.org/)